devarshi-ap/kvikmynd/README.md

 You can test the API endpoints by going to the API documentation then clicking on 'Run in Insomnia'.
 Then go ape crazy with the endpoints.
-The API documentation is found at http://localhost:3000/index.html
+The API documentation is found at http://localhost:3000/index.html The original entire cleaned and schema-validated movies JSON dataset is found in the /dataset dir.